Datavault-UK/automate-dv-docs/docs/metadata.md

     Parameter data types definitions are available on the [macros](macros/index.md) page.
 The approaches below are simply our recommendations, which we hope provide a good balance of manageability and readability.

-**All approaches for the same structure will produce the same structure, the only difference is how the metadata is provided.**
+**All approaches for the same structure will produce the same result/output, the only difference is how the metadata is provided.**

 It is worth noting that with larger projects, metadata management gets increasingly harder and can become unwieldy.
 See [the problem with metadata](#the-problem-with-metadata) for a more detailed discussion.